 How to pay with cash

 When you pay with cash, you must present an acceptable form of identification (ID).
 Show your ID to a subway Station Agent or Bus Operator.
-Accepted forms of ID are: a NYC Department of Aging ID card, Medicare card (Medicaid not accepted), Access-A-Ride ID card, MTA Reduced-Fare ID card (pre-1995).
+Accepted forms of ID are: a valid Driverís License (or legal equivalent issued to non-drivers) from any state, valid passport from any country, a NYC Department of Aging ID card, Medicare card (Medicaid not accepted), Access-A-Ride ID card, MTA Reduced-Fare ID card (pre-1995).

 Follow these instructions for riding the subway or bus: